This role requires candidates to have a track record of successfully managing people and running large complex projects.

 Include an Education section

-This is the place to mention your scholarly achievements, academic qualifications, formal training and relevant certification.
+This is the place to mention your academic achievements, relevant project manager qualifications, formal training and related certification.

-Place it towards the end of your CV, below everything else.
+Place your education section towards the end of your CV, below everything else.

 Briefly name the School, College and University attended, along with the dates, subjects studied and grades you achieved.
 Also include anything that you feel could be of interest to the Hiring Manager, such as relevant certificates, or intellectual areas of excellence.